paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-01-29-melbourne.markdown

 The same is true of the MCG.
 Whilst one part of the huge oval is still named in honour of the Olympics, the oldest part of the complex is actually the light towers that were erected in 1985.
 The rest of the was stadium completely rebuilt in sections between 1992 and 2005.
 Part of this refurbishment included the creation of the [National Sports Museum][9], which includes a special section devoted entirely to the Olympics.

-{% figure "The cauldron from the 1956 Olympic Games" %}
+{% figure l-hang-right "The cauldron from the 1956 Olympic Games" %}
 ![](/assets/images/2010/01/olympiccauldron.jpg)
 {% endfigure %}